 The most effective way to evaluate the predictive power of the resulting equations is to run data on each of these regressions and analyze the results.
 The data points associated with a country and year that accurately predicted a crisis will be referred to as a "hit."
 The data points where a crisis should be predicted but it isn't will be referred to as a "miss."
 Lastly, the data points where no crisis occurs, but the model predicts that one will occur will be referred to as a "false alarm."
 The threshold value used in this model will be determined by the value that produces the most hits with the least amount of misses and false alarms.
 The following tables break down the hits, misses, and false alarms for all thresholds between 30% and 70% at 5% intervals.
-The results are shown in absolute values on the left side of Table E and the results are shown in percent values on the right side of Table E. Hit and miss percentages are taken out of the total number of years before a crisis and false alarms are taken out of the total number of years not before a crisis.
+The results are shown in absolute values on the left side of Table E and the results are shown in percent values on the right side of Table E. Hit and miss percentages are taken out of the total number of years before a crisis.